 A later generation of modernists were uncomfortable with Moore’s attachment to the past; in 1947, the American formalist critic Clement Greenberg dismissed him as ‘a sincere academic modern’.
 Even advocates such as David Sylvester admitted that his work lacked ‘wit’, and this sincerity made it unfashionable in the era of postmodernism.
 Artists such as Bruce McLean and Bruce Nauman, however, used precisely this form of wit to affirm the enduring importance of his achievement.
 The 244cm-high bronze Mother and Child: Block Seat (1983–84) is an example of how the better of his larger, later works could maintain the intimate concern with tactile human experience from the earliest carvings.

-Tom Overton

-BIBLIO
+References and further reading

 Fuller, P. (1988) ‘Henry Moore: An English Romantic’, in Henry Moore, London: Royal Academy of Arts.